Incremental Maintenance of Maximal Cliques in a Dynamic Graph: Magnitude of Change

-We first consider the maximum change in the set of maximal cliques upon the addition of edges to the graph.
+We consider the maximum change in the set of maximal cliques upon the addition of edges to the graph.
 For an integer $n$, let $\lambda(n)$ be the maximum size of $\Lambda(G,G+H)$ taken over all possible $n$ vertex graphs $G$ and edge sets $H$.
 We present the following result with nearly tight bounds on the value of $\lambda(n)$.
+Interestingly, our results show that it is possible to change the set of maximal cliques by as much as $\approx 2 \cdot 3^{n/3}$ by the addition of only a few edges to the graph.

 \begin{theorem} \end{theorem}